Water for Rural Africa asks government to make water affordable | Ghana News Agency

 The WRA President called on the Ghana Water Company Limited to adopt efficient management practices in cutting down on systemic losses through pipe leakages as well as illegal connections.

-Dr Agumenu stressed that, the mere dumping of cost elements of water production on consumers was not the best way in “delivering service to mankind in the eyes of God”.
+Dr Agumenu stressed that the mere dumping of cost elements of water production on consumers was not the best way to “deliver service to mankind in the eyes of God”.

 Water for Rural Africa has been in the humanitarian space complementing efforts of government with partners at local Assembly levels and international agencies in providing potable water to underprivileged and vulnerable communities.